dragonflypl/web-wiki/React/testing.md

 - protect only against regression
 - easy to ignore

+Use snapshot testing not only to assert UI changes.
+Use it for any serializable values that can change and manual checking of their content would require a great deal of code.

 #### Snapshot serializers

 `expect.addSnapshotSerializer` and that's it: you can have a custom representation in snapshots.